Kirtanmojidra/MYSQL/README.md

 -      Just Replace The 'LEFT' To 'RIGHT' For Right Join
 -      SELECT * FROM <Table1_Name>  LEFT JOIN <Table2_Name> ON <Table1_Name>.<Field_Name> = <Table2_Name>.<Field_Name>;
 ## CROSS JOIN
--     Make A Combination of one Row of table one to all Row Of Second Table
+-     Make A Combination of one Row of table one to all Rows Of Second Table
--     Ex : IF Table one contain 5 row and Second table Contain 3 Row Then Total of All Output will Be 5*3 = 15
+-     Ex : IF Table one contain 5 rows and Second table Contain 3 Rows Then Total of All Output will Be 5*3 = 15